Categories

 Microphone

-For the sound, I used an Audio Technica ATR 2100X USB Cardoid Microphone.
+For the sound, I used an Audio Technica ATR 2100X USB Cardoid Microphone (Affiliate Link).
 The Audio Technica has the option of XLR or USB connection, making it ideal as a first microphone, providing a path to using the XLR with mixers and more professional equipment.
 The USB plugs into the bottom of the microphone and then into the iPhone and it works immediately.

 There is a 3.5 mm headphone jack that I plugged classic Apple Ear Pods into to be able to monitor what the microphone was picking up, and for the audio from the phone to feed through.
 I picked up a pair of the headphones on eBay at about half the price of Apple, but be warned there are lots of fake ones around.